AlfieDarko/Bank-Tech-Test/README.md

  and DRY principles.
 I actively tried to keep methods very short and moved all logic to their respective classes and called them from where they were needed.

+I used 3 classes.
+Balance dealt with updating the account holdings. it made calls to the Transaction class to record every time there was balance update.
+The transaction class held records of any money moves and also had a function to print the statements.The bank account class was the front facing class so our users could interact with the program.

 I made small psuedo-code plans before hand but I found that the more I developed it using TDD, the more areas I recognised could be refactored.